-Move over northside, the southside is having a moment and has something to say when it comes to the perfect breakfast destination.
+Move over inner city, Brisbane’s south side is having a moment and has something to say when it comes to the perfect breakfast destination.
 Think fluffy pancakes, eggs whichever way you like them and enough twists on the classic avo on toast to keep even the most diehard millennial sated.
-And that’s before we even get past South Bank.
-Let’s just say southsiders definitely don’t have to look too far for the ideal candidate for a lazy brunch.
+And that’s before we even get past Greenslopes.
+Let’s just say south siders definitely don’t have to look too far for the ideal candidate for a lazy brunch.

 Convinced to venture south of the river?
-Here are the absolute best breakfasts on the southside.
+Here are the absolute best breakfasts on Brisbane’s south side.

 Deedot Coffee House

 Holland Park West

 If you’re one of those people who thinks the more creative the breakfast the better, Deedot Coffee House might just be your match made in heaven.
 With a focus on natural, healthy ingredients, this suburban café’s all-day breakfast menu includes everything from mushroom ragout on polenta cakes to fried chicken on potato waffles.